 Albertans born in 2005 or earlier with high-risk underlying health conditions are eligible for shots.

-As of April 12, the next phase of health-care workers were able to book appointments: physicians, nurses, pharmacists, dentists, their office staff, lab workers, practicum students in clinical areas, and health workers on First Nations reserves and Metis settlements.
+The next phase of health-care workers can also book appointments: physicians, nurses, pharmacists, dentists, their office staff, lab workers, practicum students in clinical areas, as well as health workers on First Nations reserves and Metis settlements.

 Previously, shots have been available to front-line health workers, staff and residents in supportive living facilities, Albertans born in 1956 or earlier and First Nations, Inuit and Metis people born in 1971 or earlier.

 More than 250 pharmacies are offering immunizations.
-Starting April 19, 10 physicians clinics across the province can provide shots as part of a pilot project, which could be expanded in May.
+Ten physicians clinics across the province are also providing shots as part of a pilot project, which could be expanded in May.

-Alberta has also said it is extending the time between the first dose and the second to four months.
+Alberta has said it is extending the time between the first dose and the second to four months -- although officials said Thursday some cancer patients will be able to book a second dose 21 to 28 days after their first.

 Health Minister Tyler Shandro has said the province expects to offer all Albertans 18 and over a first dose of vaccine by the end of June.